 FIRST RESPONSE RADIO - HCR UK and HCR PAkistan

-HCR is a founding member of the First Response Radio (FRR) network.
+HCR is a founding member of the First Response Radio (FRR) network and currently supports international FRR coordination and advises on monitoring and evaluation.
 FRR is a network of local teams in disaster prone countries who are equipped and trained to set up and run a temporary FM radio station for affected communities within 72hrs of a disaster.

 FRR fills the gap in radio provision until local stations restore normal operations, and provides humanitarian content that informs and empowers local community members.

 FRR teams are made up of workers from radio broadcasters, NGOs and government partners and have been working in disaster areas since the tsunami of 2004.

 FRR teams use the Ranger studio in a suitcase (pictured), produced by Randall Concepts.
 This is a robust, portable and simple to use studio setup which speeds up the time to get on air in uncertain environments.